devopness/devopness/docs/ssh-keys/add-ssh-key.md

 4. On the upper-right corner of the list click `ADD SSH KEY`
 5. Provide a name to the `SSH Key` being added.
 For example, "Company Laptop"
 6. Paste in your public key
+    > See [Create an SSH key](/docs/ssh-keys/create-ssh-key-pair) on how to create your public key
 7. Click `NEXT`
 8. Follow the prompts to complete the configuration of the new `SSH Key`
 9. Click `CONFIRM`